-There’s no longer a requirement that two people enroll, for example.
+With some insurers, there’s no longer a requirement that two people enroll, for example.
 If you have two employees (or two owners), you might still be able to purchase small group coverage even if only one person needs it.
-And if you’re a sole proprietor and are married, your spouse is actually considered a co-owner if you file a Schedule C on a joint return, which means you can buy a group plan even if you don’t have any employees.

 Each insurance company has slightly different documentation requirements, but the below guidelines should give you an idea of what’s required.
 If you do apply for coverage, we’ll work with you to make sure you’re submitting all of the necessary documents.
 The required paperwork varies depending on the business format.